FunkyQai/SLE-Forecast-Pipeline/README.md

 ## Detailed Descriptions

-- **.github/**: This directory is used to store GitHub-specific files, such as GitHub Actions workflows, which automate tests, builds, and deployment processes.

 - **src/**: Contains all the source code.
 It is organized into different subdirectories for better modularity.

   - **features/**: This subdirectory contains scripts that are crucial for feature engineering, including preprocessing and utility functions.